sureshg/ExoQuery/README.md

 ### Polymorphic Query Abstraction

-Continuing from the section on [captured-functions](#captured-functions) above, captured functions can use generics and polymorphism in order to create highly abstractable query components.
+Continuing from the section on [SQL Fragment Functions](#sql-fragment-functions) above, captured functions can use generics and polymorphism in order to create highly abstractable query components.
 For example: